The seven biggest lies the dolphin industry tells

 You can help

 Dolphins in captivity have nothing to smile about.
-Join us and tell Expedia to stop selling dolphin suffering.
+Sign our petition and urging Expedia to stop selling dolphin suffering: